dapp-org/k-uniswap-v2/README.md

 semantics of the EVM using the klab tool for interactive proof inspection and debugging.

-An html version of this specification, together with links to in-browser symbolic execution previews, is available at [dapp.ci/k-uniswap](https://dapp.ci/k-uniswap/)
+An HTML version of this specification, together with links to in-browser symbolic execution previews, is available at [dapp.ci/k-uniswap](https://dapp.ci/k-uniswap/)

 ## Running the specs